-- Workers may be observed communicating with others external to their workplace (contractors, others on site).
-This communication is respectful, clear and understanding is being checked. - There may be the opportunity to observe workers calling each other out/raising issues with each other about health and safety. - The interactions between leaders and workers demonstrate that the leader has cultivated a safe environment.
-This is observed through the way and frequency with which workers disagree, raise ideas and issues and interact with each other. - The work teams appear cohesive and wellfunctioning.
+Assessment Evidence A Performing Business Observations Workers may be observed communicating with others external to their workplace (contractors, others on site).
+This communication is respectful, clear and understanding is being checked.
+A variety of methods for communication can be identified in the business.
+These may include verbal, written, electronic, and pictorial.
+The methods are relevant There may be the opportunity to observe workers calling each other out/raising issues with each other about health and safety. to the nature of the work being undertaken.
+For example, information and communication that is used in depots or field maintenance teams is The interactions between leaders and workers demonstrate that the leader has cultivated a safe environment.
+This is observed through likely to be different to that used in an office or retail locations. the way and frequency with which workers disagree, raise ideas and issues and interact with each other.
+Communication methods have been explored with some workers or their representatives to identify the most effective methods to use in particular The support the same service has been by a short of the service of enective methods to use in particular